Rigorous research provides the foundation for meaningful and sustainable social change.

 “Do countries with more population using banks or mobile-banking applications score better?
 I am exploring the implications for policies encouraging the adoption of new applications using mobile telecommunications technology.”

 Witold “Vit” Henisz, a Professor of Management, is researching a problem-solving process to guide students through crisis situations.

 “In this project, I’m developing a simulation for use in the classroom that helps students navigate complex crisis situations involving external stakeholders (e.g., accusations of a chemical spill or human rights abuse in a foreign operation) in which the perceptions are shaped by multiple sources of information.
 Students have to make decisions about whom to believe and with whom to cooperate under extreme time pressure.”

-Theresa Kelly, a doctoral candidate on the Decision Processes Track, is investigating whether moralizing undesired behaviors – such as “smoking is selfish” – makes people less likely to try to change.
+Theresa Kelly, a Management PhD candidate, is investigating whether moralizing undesired behaviors – such as “smoking is selfish” – makes people less likely to try to change.

-Rachel Pacheco, a doctoral student in the Management Department, is investigating impact investing.
+Rachel Pacheco, a Management PhD candidate, is studying impact investing.

-“I’m especially interested in understanding what attributes of impact investing drive growth and success of the social enterprises that are invested in.
-My hope is that this research ultimately contributes to helping impact investors better structure their investments such that the social enterprises that the impact investors fund can optimize their development impact.”
+“I’m especially interested in understanding what attributes of impact investing drive growth and success of the social enterprises that [receive investments].”